 During the first stage of the breast reconstruction process, steps will be taken to rebuild the breast mound.
 During the second stage, the opposite breast will need to be reduced, enlarged or lifted to achieve a more symmetrical appearance.
 Lastly, a smaller procedure may be required to reconstruct or tattoo the nipple and areola.

 Types of breast reconstruction

 Implant based reconstruction.
 This may involve a preliminary tissue expander.
 The expander is like a balloon that is inserted and gradually inflated to encourage new tissue growth and stretch existing tissue.
 When the tissue envelope is large enough, the expander is removed and a breast implant is inserted to give a more natural shape and feel.

 Flap based reconstruction.
 The flap method moves tissue from one location to another on the body.
 The most common sources of tissue for breast reconstruction are the back and the abdomen.
 An implant that uses only your own tissue is an autologous reconstruction.
 A combined procedure utilising a flap and an implant can be used if the amount of tissue available is still too small to create and adequate breast volume.

 The specific technique that is best for your situation will depend on several factors including:

 - The type of breast cancer treatment you have

 - Your personal preferences regarding breast appearance

 - Your existing breast size, shape and anatomy

-During your consultation, Dr Magnusson will take the time to understand what you are hoping your end result to be, before explaining the surgical technique and options available to you.
+During your consultation, A/Prof Magnusson will take the time to understand what you are hoping your end result to be before explaining the surgical technique and options available to you.